asayers/manifesto/README.md

-# `mkmanifests`
+# `manifesto`

-`mkmanifests` is a tool for making a copy of your directory structure in the form of manifest files.
+`manifesto` is a tool for making a copy of your directory structure in the form of manifest files.
 Files can then be written to a content-addressable store without losing information about the directory structure, giving a simple way of doing incremental snapshotted backups.